chop-dbhi/avocado/README.md

 # Get the 'book title' data field
 book_title = DataField.objects.get(model_name='book', field_name='title')

 # Get the 'book' concept.
-A Concept is composed of one or more data fields
+A DataConcept is composed of one or more data fields
 # intended to be representated together in some way.
-book_concept = Concept.objects.get(name='Book')
+book_concept = DataConcept.objects.get(name='Book')

 dickens = Author.objects.get(name='Charles Dickens')